saberone/pimatic-smartmeter/README.md

 , I have added a simple commandline node.js app/tool that dumps the P1 data straight to a file.
 Please share this dump if you want your P1 smartmeter brand/model to be supported.
 Or better yet, fork + create pull request. ;)

 Run the following commands from the root of this plugin.
-It will

 ```
 npm install